damast93/blog/_posts/2021-01-31-invisible-strength.markdown

 The permutation part is easy: Because every finite permutation decomposes into transpositions, it is enough to specify how to swap pairs of atoms.

-I haven't told you so far what a support is: Intuitively, a set $$A$$ of atoms *supports* $$x \in X$$ if it contains all the names which $$x$$ mentions.
+I haven't told you so far what support are: Intuitively, a set $$A$$ of atoms *supports* $$x \in X$$ if it contains all the atoms which $$x$$ mentions.
 Formally, every permutation which fixes all atoms in $$A$$ also fixes $$x$$.
-For a nominal set, it is required by definition that every element have some finite set of names supporting it.
-One can show that there is a least set supporting it, called *the support* of $$x$$.
+For a nominal set, it is required by definition that every element have some finite set of atoms supporting it.
+One can then show that there is a least set supporting it, called *the support* of $$x$$.

 > **Exercise** Show that the support of $$(a,b) \in \mathbb A \times \mathbb A$$ is $$\{a,b\}$$.
 Show that the support of $$\lambda b.[a=b] \in 2^\mathbb A$$ is $$\{a\}$$.
 Show that the support of $$\{a\}a \in T\mathbb A$$ is empty.

-In Haskell, we generally unable to compute exactly which names get used in an expression.
-But we can keep track of some superset, i.e. return for every element `x` some set of names supporting it.
+In Haskell, we are generally unable to compute exactly which names get used by an expression.
+But we can keep track of some superset of the atoms, i.e. return for every element `x` some set of atoms supporting it.

 ```haskell
 -- Holy guarantee: Every function x -> y between nominal sets shall be equivariant